boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 1. **The water pipes were removed** - Classified as “idle resources” and decommissioned
 2. **The team lost bathing knowledge** - Everyone only knows showers
 3. **The data is in their format** - Everything is stored in proprietary shower-log format
-4. **Dependencies everywhere** - 47 systems assume shower availability
+4. **Dependencies everywhere** - 47 systems assume shower availability APIs

 ### The Political Barriers